 The Fromer Fellowship was established in 1994 with a gift from Dr. Carl Fromer in memory of his mother Irene C. Fromer, and is to be given to a deserving graduate student in Jewish studies researching ancient Jewish history.
 The recipient is chosen from the applicants to the Institute for Israel and Jewish Studies fellowship program.

-IIJS Graduate Student Summer Study/Research Grant Application (download)
+IIJS Graduate Student Summer Study/Research Grant Applications (download)

 The Institute for Israel and Jewish Studies would like announce that it will consider applications for travel grant awards for students who are presenting research at academic or professional conferences.
 Eligibility information is below.
 To apply please use the forms available below or contact Annela Levitov for further information.
 You must be a current student of Columbia University, and the subject matter of the paper must be within one of the fields within the Institute for Israel and Jewish Studies.
 Please review the application and check list in order to prepare the submission.
 Please note that the Institute requires continued participation upon return.